Mango and Raspberry Sorbet

 Instructions:

-Taste and adjust sweetness or tartness as needed. - Serve
+Taste and adjust sweetness or tartness as needed with more maple syrup or lemon juice. - Serve

 Use frozen fruit — fresh fruit will not produce the right texture without an ice cream maker.
-Frozen mango and raspberries are available year-round and produce excellent results.
+Frozen mango and raspberries are available year-round and produce consistent results.

-For a smoother, silkier sorbet, blend a second time after the first freeze for 30 minutes.
+For a smoother, silkier sorbet, freeze for 30 minutes after blending, then blend a second time before serving.

 Serve immediately from the blender for a soft-serve texture, or freeze for 2–4 hours for a firmer scoop.

 Mango can be swapped for pineapple or peach.
-Raspberries can be replaced with strawberries or mixed berries.
+Raspberries in the sorbet can be replaced with strawberries or mixed berries.
+For the syrup, strawberries or blackberries work equally well — adjust sugar to taste depending on the sweetness of the fruit.

 Mango and Raspberry Sorbet